Skip to content Skip to footer links

 Learning and Engagement Fellowships

-Learning and Engagement fellowships at Dia offer emerging artists, educators, and cultural producers in the suggested age range of 18–25 exposure to and practice in being both the author and protagonist of their own creative, intellectual, and professional trajectories.
-With cohorts alternating between Dia Beacon and Dia Chelsea, fellowships explore the potential for meaningful learning experiences at the intersection of contemporary art, experimental pedagogy, and community engagement.
+Learning and Engagement fellowships at Dia offer emerging artists, educators, and cultural producers in the suggested age range of 20–26 exposure to and practice in being both the author and protagonist of their own creative, intellectual, and professional trajectories.
+Based at Dia Chelsea and engaging with Dia’s constellation of sites, fellowships explore the potential for meaningful learning experiences at the intersection of contemporary art, experimental pedagogy, and community engagement.

 Fellowships include mentorship from Dia artists, educators, and staff; a co-created, peer-learning community with monthly, in-person meetings; access to artists, materials, and community spaces; and direct engagement with Dia’s education and public programs.